-Silver hair shining in a shaft of light that seems to illuminate only him, an elf laughs with exultation.
-Light flashes from his outstretched hand again and again at a zombie ogre, until at last his light overcomes its hideous darkness.
+Silver hair shining in a shaft of light that seems to illuminate only her, an elf laughs with exultation.
+Light flashes from her outstretched hand again and again at a zombie ogre, until at last her light overcomes its hideous darkness.

 Acolytes are intermediaries between the mortal world and the distant planes of the gods, imbued with their divine magic.
 As varied as the gods they serve, acolytes strive to embody the handiwork of their deities.